johnfraserss/ccc/README.md

 #### Cost
 - $8.25 (includes all processing fees)

+#### Where?
+- In-person (most probably library), or
+- Online (will need a working computer and webcam for supervision/proctoring purposes)

 #### Actions
 - Complete [this](https://forms.gle/uzpsy9yV6Z19oXcr5) survey to show your interest.
 This survey will close on January 28th at 8:30AM.
 - Pay for your entry on SchoolCashOnline (available approximately January 31 - February 3)